Professor Ian Ralston

 and Director, Centre for Field Archaeology, University of Edinburgh 1990-1998

-Personal Chair in Archaeology, University of Edinburgh;
+Personal Chair in Later European Prehistory, University of Edinburgh;

 and Director, Centre for Field Archaeology, University of Edinburgh 1998–2000

-MEMBERSHIP OF LEARNED SOCIETIES AND PROFESSIONAL BODIES:
+HONOURS, MEMBERSHIP OF LEARNED SOCIETIES AND PROFESSIONAL BODIES:

 MAJOR RESEARCH INTERESTS: